ramyardaneshgar/THM-Writeup-Sigma/README.md

-# THM-Writeup-Sigma
+# Sigma
-Writeup for TryHackMe Sigma Lab - Sigma-based rule development for platform-agnostic threat detection and SIEM query translation.
+Sigma-based rule development for platform-agnostic threat detection and SIEM query translation.

 By Ramyar Daneshgar